Mukhbiir: Soundtrack

-Release and reception
+Release

 Prior to its release, director Mani Shankar claimed that he was able to help the producer recover the budget costs.
 He hypothesized that the revenue from television, home video rights along with the soundtrack is usually more than the cost of the production.
 Since Mani Shankar claimed "pre-release profit" for this film due to intelligent budgeting, he was confident even before the film's release.

 The film released on 29 August 2008 across India.
 The film's release coincided with the release of six other movies – Hijack, Chamku, C Kkompany, Rock On!!, Wanted and WALL-E. Usually Indian film distributors don't expect much from the films which are released during the Ramadan season.
 Citing them as "gap fillers" and average films, the distributors didn't foresee much revenue for this film and for those released during this season.
 On the contrary, Mani Shankar said that they tried for the film to release during the holy month of Ramadan.
 This was because it had relevance to film's story that had the protagonist getting converted to Islam.
 Actor Dattani was not quite worried about the audience' expectations, but instead he was worried about his expectations from the film.

 In the first week of its release, the film garnered ₹15 lakh.
 Producer Rambottla was so impressed with the efforts of actor Dattani and director Mani Shankar, that he declared a unique money-back offer to audiences.
 As per this, he was prepared to offer a ticket refund to 5,000 viewers across India if they did not like the film.

+Reception

 Though film critic Taran Adarsh liked the idea of the film, he found it similar to Ram Gopal Varma's Contract.
 Despite various cinematic sequences which he found to be well written and enacted, Adarsh found the climax to be totally completely unnatural.
 Terming it as a film that "could've been a riveting experience, but it fails to register an impact."